How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Hawks hit the road the Cavaliers on Saturday at 7:30 PM ET.
+The Nuggets hope to pick up a road win at the Hornets on Saturday at 7:00 PM ET.

 How to Watch